cleverage/accessibility-steps/accessibility-first-step/en/03 - Use a title element as a child of the head element.md

 priority:   Error
 topic:      HTML
 selector:   head
+status:     not started
 ---

 # Use a title element as a child of the head element

 ## Purpose

 ## Technical solution